 Unlocking the Social Potential in Autism

 A diagnosis of autism for your child can be devastating, but don’t despair.
 Our understanding of autism has grown by leaps and bounds in the last decade.
-Help is available—powerful, highly qualified clinicians like Dr. Karina Poirier, founder of the Center of Social Cognition in Irvine, California.
-While autism may not be completely curable, the Poirier Social Potential Curriculum can help you overcome the worst of its effects in your child.
-With a little time and work, you can put autism down for the count, bringing out the full potential in your child as you bring her into the limelight of a complete mainstream lifestyle.
+While autism may not be completely curable, the Poirier Social Potential Roadmap can help you bring out the maximum potential in your child.

-In her new book, Unlocking the Social Potential in Autism, The Ultimate Roadmap to Autism Recovery Dr. Poirier distills her years of working with children with autism and similar disorders into an easy-to-follow bible explaining the causes and treatment of these social syndromes.
+In her new book, Unlocking the Social Potential in Autism, The Ultimate Roadmap to Autism Recovery Dr. Poirier distills her years of working with children with autism and similar disorders into an easy-to-follow blueprint explaining the causes and sound treatment to tackle autism.
 Her Developmental Curriculum comprises the second half of the book.
-While thorough, it too is designed for ease-of-use by professional and caregivers who care for autistic children on a daily basis.
+While thorough, it too is designed for ease-of-use by professional and caregivers.

 Unlocking the Social Potential in Autism is written in a plain, straightforward style for professional and caregivers.
 Order your copy today.
 It will serve you well for years to come.

 A Highly-Innovative Social and Emotional Learning System: Unlock the Social Potential of an Autistic Child